miica37/Nvil-and-My-Setup/docs/views.rst

 	:Set: 3 new basic streamline tool, Adjust FogStart/End/Intensity. :ref:`(See the setup below) <fog_adjust_setup>`
 	:Default Hotkey: < None >

 Fog is added on `quite recently <http://samardac.com/nvil-forum//index.php/topic,4578.msg17348.html#msg17348>`_ (6th April 2018).
-I have always felt that material shading in Nvil is a bit contrasty compared to other 3d applications, this feature helps lift up the shadows area to create a softer and nicer look.
-I always have Fog on.
+I have always felt that material shading in Nvil less appealing than other 3d apps, this feature helps lift up the shadows area to create a softer and nicer look.

 Note: < Alt-F > is not a Fog toggle (I created a button for that) but a streamline tool to control Fog's Start, Fog's End and its Intensity.